taras-i-fedyk/bookshelf/README.md

 # Bookshelf

-A simple app for reading books.
+### Introduction

-The app displays a list of sample books of the EPUB3 format and allows you to open them for reading.
+This is a simple app for reading books.
+It displays a list of sample books of the EPUB3 format and allows you to open them for further reading.

 ### The main aspects of what has been implemented
 The architecture: